thayton/thayton.github.io/_drafts/puppeteer.md

 > ^C
 ```

-Now that we've submitted the form, we'll create a `scrapeMemberTable` to collect the results from table:
+We've written the code submit the form, now let's create a `scrapeMemberTable` to collect the results from table:

 ```javascript
 async function scrapeMemberTable(page) {